centroculturadigital-mx/docker-light-monitor/README.md

 - docker installed
 - traefik container running on a global/expernal network called: `traefik-network`
-- define a url of the domain and/or subdomain to use for the services
+- define a url of the domain and/or subdomain to use for the services on the.env
 - replace this domain on the docker-compose.yml file

 docker compose up -d